Objects, Methods & Integers

 end

-So far I've been writing tests assigning values to expected and actual variables and then passing them to assert_equal.
-I did this for a didactic reason, just to make it explicit that an assertion involves a comparison between an expected value and the actual value.
-Now that you (hopefully) already got the idea, we can make the testing code more concise.
+So far I've been writing tests assigning values to `expected` and `actual` variables and then passing them to `assert_equal`.
+I did this just to make it explicit that an assertion involves a comparison between an expected value and the actual one.
+Now that you already got the idea, we can make the testing code more concise.
+Like this:

 # ...